Create A Salon Marketing Plan That Actually Works

 BTW.
 Although step 6 does involve your team, if you have a manager I would involve them right from the start in this reflection stage as their insight may really help.

-STEP 1: Take a Good Hard Look at Your Business
+Step 1: Take a Good Hard Look at Your Salon

 ~ 3 TO 5 HRS